Offline version for ADP subjects

 39. Q. What does Intellect refer to?

-A: the abilities and knowledge the leader possesses to think and interact with others; the mental and social faculties the leader applies in the act of leading
+A: the abilities and knowledge the leader possesses to think and interact with others.

 40. Q. How do Leaders build credibility with their Soldiers?

-A: by unwaveringly adhering to applicable laws, regulations, and unit standards build credibility with their subordinates and enhance trust from the American people they serve
+A: by unwaveringly adhering to applicable laws, regulations, and unit standards and being reliable to their subordinates.

 44. Q. Are Army Leaders expected to influence beyond the chain of command?

 45. Q. How do Leaders Create a positive environment?